VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 ### Change notes

 Change notes are stored in [CHANGE-NOTES.md](CHANGE-NOTES.md) file.
-The file is incremental, all previous versions' information are stored there and never deleted. <br/>
+The file is incremental, the entries for all previous versions are stored there and never deleted. <br/>
-Change notes should only be added as new bullet points listed under `Unreleased` section of the file. <br/>
+Change notes should only be added as new bullet points listed under the topmost section of the file. <br/>
 Change notes should contain only the **user-facing** plugin alterations like new features, public-requested bug fixes, etc. <br/>
 In spite of the above, change notes can sometimes contain a general description of the work done in the new version if the alternative is leaving them empty, which should be avoided.
-The change notes should be in past tense (e.g. use `Added...` instead of `Add...`);
+The change notes should be in past tense (e.g. use `Added...` instead of `Add...`).
-(if possible) they should start with words `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, etc.;
+They should start with words like `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, and be grouped by these first words.
-they should be described in full sentences and end with a period;
+They should be described in full sentences and end with a period.
 Special phrases like action name references should be highlighted with `<i>...</i>`.

 ### Supported IDE versions